-14. Availability of the AIF's latest annual report
+14. Availability of the AIF's Latest Annual Report

-The Company's latest Annual Report is available on the Company's website: cdatf ggpgs www{ lpeqo g@qo} The Annual Report was published on 13 December 2024.
+The Company's latest annual report is available on the Company's website: www.dunedinincomegrowth.co.uk.
+The annual report was published on 14 April 2025.

-15. Procedure and conditions for the Issue and sale of shares
+15. Procedure and Conditions for the Issue and Sale of Shares

 The issue of new shares by the Company, either by way of a fresh issue of shares or by way of the sale of shares from treasury, is subject to the requisite shareholder authorities being in place and all FCA listing rule requirements having been met.
-Shares in the Company can also be bought in the open market through a stockbroker.
-They qualify fully for inclusion within tax-efficient ISA wrappers.
-Further information about how shares in the Company may be purchased is set out in the section headed 'Investor Information' in the Annual Report.
+Shares in the Company can also be bought in the open market through a stockbroker and qualify fully for inclusion within tax-efficient ISA wrappers.
+Further information about how shares in the Company may be purchased is set out in the section headed "Investor Information" in the Annual Report.